PeterDoesMaths/my-first-blog/simulated-annealing.md

 | (1,3,5) | 1 | 1 | The cost again increases so we check the probability of acceptance.
 This time $P(accept \vert \Delta f) = \exp(\frac{-\Delta f}{T}) = \exp(-1) = 0.368$.
 Suppose we now randomly generate $r = 0.4$.
 Then $P(accept \vert \Delta f) < r$, so we stick with (1,4,5) and choose another neighbour.|
 |(1,2,4) | - 2 | 0| The cost decreases so we keep the solution.
 As the temperature has reached zero we stop our search.|

 At the end of the search, our estimate for the global minimiser is $x = (1,2,4)$.
 This is the same as the minimiser found with the exhaustive search but we needed to check three combinations less.
-One - nill to simulated annealing!
+One - nil to simulated annealing!